 For the Gamer: Urban Scavenger Hunt

-For that person on your list who’s still playing Pokemon GO, broaden their horizons with a gift from Operation City Quest.
-Through a smartphone, the game offers up nearly 140 objects to find in a particular urban area.
+For that person on your list who’s always addicted to the latest smartphone game, broaden their horizons with a gift from Operation City Quest.
+Through a phone, the game offers up nearly 140 objects to find in a particular urban area.
 Once you’ve found an item, you send a photo to score points.
 Along the way, a guide will provide trivia questions or challenges for even more points.
 The whole family can join in on this urban adventure.
 Tickets start at $20 for one person.

 For the Kids (or Kid at Heart): Park Passes

 There’s something for everyone at the typical amusement park — from thrilling roller coasters to gentle family rides to entertainment — so passes are a great gift for the whole family.
 Many parks allow you to purchase tickets that can be used any day before an expiration date, so your recipient can plan a visit when it’s most convenient.
 At some parks, a season pass costs less than two day passes, so consider springing for a gift they can enjoy all year long.
 Check out Six Flags: They’ve got 17 locations in the U.S., and day tickets start around $40.

 For the Fitness Fanatic: Aerial Yoga Class

 You could buy one piece of clothing for a fashion-forward friend, or you could help her stock her closet with one-of-a-kind outfits for years to come.
 Look for courses at local craft stores or online.
 Craftsy offers a variety of lessons in sewing, knitting, crocheting and more, from must-know basics to more advanced techniques.
 Classes start around $10.